rmstepan/solidity-docs/README.md

 Imagine the following actors: Alice, Bob and Rick:
 - When Alice does `CALL` on Rick, the code runs in the context of Rick: the storage of Rick is used
 - When Alice does `CALLCODE` on Rick, the code runs in the context of Alice: the storage of Alice is used.
-- When Alice invokes Bob and Bob does `DELEGATECALL` on Rick, the code runs in the context of the initiator which is Alice.
+- When Alice invokes Bob and Bob does `DELEGATECALL` on Rick, the code runs in the context Bob, but msg.sender is preserved from the initiator which is Alice.

 ### Array